-UN experts call for immediate release of anti-CAA protestors, says Centre’s response discriminatory
+UN experts call for immediate release of anti-CAA protestors, say Centre’s response discriminatory

 “One of the most alarming cases concerns pregnant Delhi student Zargar, who was detained for over two months having allegedly been kept in conditions equating to solitary confinement, denied regular contact with her family and legal representative, and having not been provided adequate medical care or diet,” the statement added.
 “She was finally granted bail on 23 June, in her sixth month of pregnancy, on humanitarian grounds.”

-The United Nations’ experts also highlighted that the Indian authorities’ response to the protests seemed discriminatory.
+The United Nations’ experts also highlighted that Indian authorities’ response to the protests seemed discriminatory.
 In a reference to Bharatiya Janata Party leader Kapil Mishra, they said that it “appears they [the authorities] have not similarly investigated allegations of incitement to hatred and violence made by CAA supporters, some of whom are reported to have chanted ‘shoot the traitors’ at counter-rallies.”

 On February 23, Mishra held a rally in support of the Citizenship Amendment Act about 2 km from Jafrabad area.
 He had also given the Delhi Police a three-day ultimatum to clear the protests.
-A day later, communal violence erupted in parts of North East Delhi, and continuing for days, leaving at least 53 people dead and hundreds injured.
+A day later, communal violence erupted in parts of North East Delhi, continuing for days and leaving at least 53 people dead and hundreds injured.

 The experts further flagged concerns about the government invoking counter-terrorism or national security legislation, and using procedural police powers, to deny bail to protesters and issue charges carrying heavy sentences.